-It’s the print and packaging equivalent of “your vs. you’re” and we’re here to help you with this finicky conundrum!
+It’s the print and packaging equivalent of Your vs. You’re.

 Do you want your graphics embossed or debossed?
-They sound similar, but they mean something very different.
+The terms sound similar but have very different meanings.
 In fact, they’re complete opposites.

 We get the emboss vs. deboss question regularly in project consultations with designers and brand managers alike.
-It’s understandable; this isn’t a topic that usually comes up in daily conversations… unless you’re a print devotee, which conveniently we are!
+It’s understandable; this isn’t a topic that usually comes up in daily conversations, unless you’re a print devotee.
 Material decoration is at the core of a successful dimensional brand presentation, which is what we are all about at Taylor Box Company.